HVLepage/cavep-unah/_posts/2026-07-31-July-2026Fieldwork.markdown

 ## CONFERENCE / CONFERENCIA

-At the end of the project a day long Conference was organised by the UNAH at which UCAM rseearchers presented details of their research and its outcomes.
+To end the project a day long Conference was organised by the UNAH at which UCAM rseearchers presented details of their research and its outcomes.

 Al finalizar el proyecto, la UNAH organizó una conferencia de un día de duración en la que los investigadores de la UCAM presentaron los detalles de su investigación y sus resultados.